Klarna

 Klarna offers four payment options, whose availability and specifics depend on the country:

-Users can pay immediately using a method they save and manage in their Klarna account: card, bank wire, or direct debit.
+User pays immediately at checkout using a method they save and manage in their Klarna account: card, bank wire, or direct debit.

 Benefits